Education transforms lives.

 Yes.
 Studies show that students who attend school full-time are more likely to be successful and to complete their degree or certificate.
 Promise students are expected to enroll in a minimum of 12 credits per quarter.

 Yes.
-There are no income requirements for participating in the Promise.
-However, all applicants are required to submit the FAFSA or WASFA and complete a financial aid application.
+All applicants are required to submit the FAFSA or WASFA and complete a financial aid application.

 No. The Promise pilot program is for first-time college students.
 However, Running Start students and others who don’t qualify for the Promise cohort might still be eligible for OC Foundation scholarships.
 To apply, go to olympic.awardspring.com.
 Scholarship deadlines vary, but are typically due no later than April 30 for the following academic year.